 -

-Move the dock away from metal furniture or routers.
+Move the dock away from routers or strong electronic devices

 -